 Claire strives to constantly learn new subjects, find opportunities in challenges, inspire and innovate in every context.
 She supports sharing knowledge as well as experience to enhance creativity.
 Her mantra under pressure: stay calm, you’ll find solutions to any issue before you know it.

-On the basis of Bitcoin – preserving financial privacy in the 21st century
+On the basis of Bitcoin – PRESERVING transaction privacy in the 21st century

 With cash playing a diminishing role in payments and the majority of transactions being made online and through card payments, we are looking at a future where transaction privacy is not an option anymore.
-A dystopia in which all transactions and interactions are linked together and can be traced through AI-powered insta-analysis.
+A dystopia in which all transactions and interactions are linked together and can be traced through instantaneous analysis.
 Governments can run their surveillance tech monitoring everyone and everything at all times.

 Thankfully, this is a speculation, and we have an alternative future to this through a sovereign and decentralized financial instrument, called Bitcoin.
 Through this invention, we have the ability to push forward toward a more open, private and decentralized financial system.